jjaw89/fall-2024-smash-melee-top-8-prediction/README.md

 * The file ``single_set_model.ipynb`` benchmarks and saves the resulting single-set predictor.
 This is required in order to run the top 8 predictor below. **NOTE:** This file contains a lot of skippable code (labeled as such) that tests performance of experimental, but ultimately sub-par, models.

 * The file ``top_8_model.ipynb`` benchmarks a top 8 predictor against various baselines.

+### Miscellaneous files

+As a small note, the following are a list of miscellaneous files that have not yet been described.

+* The ``data_exploration`` contains some somewhat disorganized files that were mostly used for data exploration and generating interesting graphics.
+* The ``experimental`` folder contains various experimental files that have not made it in to the final code, but are kept regardless because they may still prove interesting.
+* In the ``models`` folder, the two files ``errorlda*`` relate to an experimental modification of the standard Linear Discriminant Analysis classification model - one where it can also take into account non-constant measurement errors (in this instance, RD values that form part of the Glicko-2 algorithm).
+It is used in ``single_set_model.ipynb`` for benchmarking various experimental models (the "skippable code" section), but ultimately those underperform the final model.